Map existing bus service

 Note:

-2. In the Catalog pane, click the Portal tab and click Living Atlas.
+1. In the Catalog pane, click the Portal tab and click the Living Atlas button.

-3. Search for US Census Block Groups.
-Right-click the US Census Block Groups layer and choose Add To Current Map.
+2. Search for US Census Block Groups.
+Right-click the U.S. Census Block Groups layer and choose Add To Current Map.

 This layer covers the entire United States, which is too large for your needs.
 You'll filter it to only cover Hamilton County, Tennessee.

-The County FIPS code for Hamilton County is 065 and the State FIPS code for Tennessee is 47.
+The layer uses FIPS codes to identify the county each feature is in, so you'll use these codes to filter the layer.
+The county FIPS code for Hamilton County is 065 and the state FIPS code for Tennessee is 47.

-8. In the Contents pane, right-click Census Block Groups layer and choose Properties.
+3. In the Contents pane, right-click Census Block Groups and choose Properties.

-9. The Layer Properties window, click the Definition Query tab and click New definition query.
+4. The Layer Properties window, click the Definition Query tab.
+Click New definition query.

 New definition query button on the Definition Query tab on the Layer Properties window.